Source code for openeo.extra.job_management

 [docs] @abc.abstractmethod def persist(self, df: pd.DataFrame): """ Store job data to the database.
 The provided dataframe may contain partial information, which is merged into the larger database. :param df: job data to store. """ ...

-[docs] @abc.abstractmethod def count_by_status(self, statuses: List[str]) -> dict: """ Retrieve the number of jobs per status. :return: dictionary with status as key and the count as value. """ ...
+[docs] @abc.abstractmethod def count_by_status(self, statuses: Iterable[str] = ()) -> dict: """ Retrieve the number of jobs per status. :param statuses: List/set of statuses to include.
+If empty, all statuses are included. :return: dictionary with status as key and the count as value. """ ...

 [docs] @abc.abstractmethod def get_by_status(self, statuses: List[str], max=None) -> pd.DataFrame: """ Returns a dataframe with jobs, filtered by status. :param statuses: List of statuses to include. :param max: Maximum number of jobs to return. :return: DataFrame with jobs filtered by status. """ ...